Texas Uber Accident Lawyer

 It depends.
 The statute of limitations for personal injury cases in Texas is typically two years.
 If you decide to file a lawsuit, you’ll have to do so within two years of the date of your accident.
 You’ll lose out on valuable compensation if you hesitate or wait too long.

 You’ll have to act quickly if you want to file an insurance claim for benefits.
 Insurance companies tend to reserve the right to deny your Uber claim if it’s not filed within a reasonable amount of time after you get hurt.
 Policies vary from company to company.

 It’s easy to get overwhelmed after an accident.
 You don’t have to seek money on your own.
 Our experienced legal team can help.
 Give us a call as soon as you can after your accident.
 We’ll handle all aspects of your legal case while you focus on getting better.

 Call Our Texas Uber Accident Attorneys For Help

 Are you struggling with an injury after you were involved in an accident with an Uber in Texas?
 You might be entitled to compensation.
-The experienced personal injury lawyers at Lorenz & Lorenz, LLP are here to help you fight to maximize your award.
+The experienced personal injury lawyers at Lorenz & Lorenz, LLP are here to help you fight to recover substantial monetary damages.